Soldier performing a trap bar deadlift during an ACFT strength test as fellow soldiers observe and grade the lift

 Central improvements allow the engine to run more smoothly and sustainably, regardless of whether you’re running, cycling, rowing, or performing in the field.

-Peripheral adaptations occur at the level of the working muscles and tissues.
-At a broader level, this falls under training adpatation concepts.
-These are the changes that help individual cells and structures tolerate stress more effectively.
+Peripheral adaptation occurs at the level of the working muscles and tissues, the demand side of the equation, where delivered oxygen and fuel are actually put to use.
+At a broader level, this falls under training adaptation concepts.
+These are the changes that help individual cells and structures tolerate stress more effectively, and they are a major reason a trained muscle resists fatigue far longer than an untrained one.

 Peripheral adaptations include: